Lucy Buck: Biography

 Buck was a native of Warren County, Virginia, the third-born of thirteen children to William and Elizabeth Buck.
 She was descended from one of the earliest settlers in that region of the Shenandoah Valley.
 Her father was a merchant in Front Royal, and occupied an important position in local affairs.

 Buck was educated locally, and by the time of the Civil War was an avid diarist; hers is one of five diaries from the Front Royal area which record the duration of the war and its effect on civilians.
-At the time, the Buck family lived at Bel Air, which was less than a quarter of a mile from the town; her brothers Alvin and Irving joined the Confederate army, and she herself was an ardent Confederate partisan, an attitude reflected in much of her writing.
+At the time, the Buck family lived at a house called Bel Air, which was less than a quarter of a mile from the town; her brothers Alvin and Irving joined the Confederate army, and she herself was an ardent Confederate partisan, an attitude reflected in much of her writing.

 The Buck family witnessed numerous military engagements over the course of the war, due to Front Royal's strategic location; Lucy's diary contains her impressions and observations of many of these events, including of the Battle of Front Royal.
 She describes a visit paid by Robert E. Lee and his staff to Bel Air, during which she and her sister played and sang Southern songs at his request.
 Also detailed in the diary is the effect of the escape of the enslaved members of the household, who fled one night in 1863 and took with them the family's three horses; however Buck otherwise does not comment on the institution of slavery.
 The diary also contains glimpses into domestic life of the era: it lists the titles of novels she read, and describes the parlor games that were popular with her social set.
 Also described are such personal moments as family Christmas celebrations and ice skating lessons.

 Remarkably, the Buck family suffered little during the war, despite the fierce fighting that went on in the vicinity of their home.
 Lucy herself remained a fervent Confederate until the end, recording her sorrow at the final defeat of the South in 1865.
 She kept fond memories of her encounter with Lee; during his time as president of Washington College she wrote to request a personal memento.
 In response he provided a uniform button, which he claimed he had worn throughout the fighting in Virginia.
 Buck died in 1918, and was buried in Front Royal's Prospect Hill Cemetery.